NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator.rst

 """"""""""""""""""""""""""""""""""""

 Refer to the document :ref:`gpu-operator-kubevirt` for more information on how to use the GPU Operator to provision GPU nodes for running KubeVirt virtual machines with access to GPU.
-For guidance on using the GPU Operator with OpenShift Virtualization, refer to the document :doc:`openshift/openshift-virtualization`.
+For guidance on using the GPU Operator with OpenShift Virtualization, refer to the document :external+ocp:doc:`openshift-virtualization`.

 Outdated Kernels
 """"""""""""""""""""""""""